evox.utils.jit_fix_operator

 Element-wise minimum of input tensor a and float b.

-Notice: This is a fix function for torch.minimum since it is not supported in JIT operator fusion.
+This is a fix function for [torch.minimum](https://pytorch.org/docs/stable/generated/torch.minimum.html] since it is not supported in JIT operator fusion yet.

 Parameters: